How to Increase the PHP Max Upload Size in cPanel?

 https://blog.cpanel.com/how-to-increase-the-php-max-upload-size-in-cpanel/

-• Scroll down to ‘upload_max_filesize’ and set the value
+• Click on Options and scroll down to ‘upload_max_filesize’ and set the value

-Go ahead and enter the maximum file size you would like.
+Go ahead and from the drop-down menu set the maximum file size you would like.
 That’s it.

 https://blog.cpanel.com/how-to-increase-the-php-max-upload-size-in-cpanel/